-Adoption of the new standard resulted in an addition of net operating lease ROU assets and lease liabilities of \$13.0 million and \$13.5 million, respectively, to the Company's Consolidated Balance Sheet as of March 31, 2019.
+As a result of such adoption, net operating lease ROU assets and lease liabilities of \$13.0 million and \$13.5 million, respectively, were added to the Company's Consolidated Balance Sheet as of March 31, 2019.
 The difference between the additional lease assets and lease liabilities reflects existing accrued rent balances that were reclassified to the operating lease ROU asset as of March 31, 2019.
 The standard did not materially impact our consolidated Net income and had no impact on cash flows.
 See Note 9 for additional information.